ImagineThisNHS/ImagineThisNHS.github.io/getting started/how to use.md

 ```bash
 expo init ProjectName
 ```
+When prompted, select a blank template within terminal.

 ### 5.3 Copying Converted Files
 The generated code based on the Figma project will need to be unzipped.

 The files will need to be copied to the newly initiated project within the **same** corresponding directories.

+#### Please Note:
+When copying files be sure to only replace existing files with the generated code downloaded.
+Do not delete any files that are create by default from the file.

 ### 5.4 Install dependencies
+Enter the directory of the project just created

+Then run either:

 ```
 yarn install
 ```